fractaldatalearning/Capstone2/README.md

 Capstone2
 ==============================

-all resources for dsc capstone 2 for KL
+All resources for dsc capstone 2 for Katin Lind

-In this project I'm working to complete a kaggle challenge to determine which items instacart should recommend customers put in their cart (based on predictions of what they'll buy considering what they've bought in the past).
+In this project I'm working with data used in a kaggle challenge.
+My goal is to determine which items instacart should recommend customers put in their cart (based on predictions of what they'll buy considering what they've bought in the past).
 Dataset originated here: https://www.kaggle.com/competitions/instacart-market-basket-analysis/overview

 Project Organization
 ------------